saucelabs-training/demo-java/selenium-junit4-examples/README.md

 # Selenium JUnit 4 examples

-This project is to demonstrate how to run JUnit 4 tests on Sauce Labs including:
+The primary function of this project is to demonstrate using Sauce Labs with Selenium and JUnit 4, including:
-* Setting correct options
+* Setting valid options
-* Sending test results to Sauce
+* Sending test results to Sauce Labs
 * Running in Parallel with Maven surefire.
 See [pom.xml](pom.xml)

 ## Execute tests in parallel: